gggeek/phpxmlrpc-extras/README.md

     Might be useful in defining some wsdl file describing xmlrpc services (good luck!!!).
     The DTD is not quite accurate, due to limitations in the definition language.
     RELAX NG should be 100% precise and accurate.

-### XMLRPC_EXTENSION_API
-    Provides drop_in support for th php native xmlrpc extension, for when your code depends on it, but you can not install it on the server.